librarianjs/mysql-meta/README.md

 var librarian = require( 'librarian' )
 var MysqlMeta = require( 'librarian-mysql-meta' )
 var meta = new MysqlMeta({

+  // Connection option 1, pass details in a hash
-  host: '192.168.0.44:27017', // optional, defaults to 'localhost:27017'
+  host: '192.168.0.44', // optional, defaults to 'localhost'
+  port: 3306, // optional, defaults to 3306
+  databaseName: 'awesome_project', // optional, defaults to 'librarian'
+  user: 'archive_reader', // optional, defaults to 'librarian'
+  password: process.env.LIBRARIAN_DB_ACCESS_PASSWORD, // REQUIRED

+  // Connection option 2, pass a connectionString
+  // If you use this method, all information in option 1 will be ignored
+  connectionString: 'mysql://user:password@host/db',

-  secret: 'shhhhhh!', // optional, defaults to 'pumpkins are friends, not food'
+  tableName: 'librarian_uploads', // optional, defaults to 'files'
-  collectionName: 'myUploads' // optional, defaults to 'libarian_upload' })
+  secret: 'whisper whisper' // optional, defaults to 'I AM PUNCHING YOUR SALAD' })

 var app = express()